 The City of London Corporation has created and provided online videos targeted at those contracting out and potentially managing certain types of work at height.
-The online videos help to simplify and increase raise the profile of these improvements. awareness of the responsibilities in this field.
-This is not a group of professionals typically included within work Enhanced reporting at height training, as they do not require technical skill sets.
+The online videos help to simplify and increase awareness of the responsibilities in this field.
+This is not a group of professionals typically included within work at height training, as they do not require technical skill sets.
 Facilities and building managers should not aim to understand the technical aspects of complex work at height but should be familiar with the broad principles and role they can play in its control.
 The City of London Corporation has limited influence, but they are linked from the HSE window cleaning microsite and, through their promotion and use by Facilities Management companies within the Square Mile, have noted a change in approach by relevant organisations.